-MoDOT uses a third-party vendor to administer an annual survey each January that evaluates planning partners' involvement in the transportation decisionmaking process for the previous year.
+Transportation Planning works with Construction & Materials-Research and Heartland Market Research LLC to administer an annual survey each January that evaluates planning partners' involvement in the transportation decision-making process for the previous year.
+The survey scale measures those who agree, strongly agree, disagree and strongly disagree.
 This is an annual measure updated in April.